 An interior view of the Snowmobile House

-Upon our arrival, we popped by the onsite restaurant, Truss Foodworks Smokehouse, for a quick bite to eat.
+Upon our arrival, we popped by the onsite restaurant, Boshkung Smokehouse, for a quick bite to eat.
 We tried a few different options from the menu, which revolves around handcrafted smoked meats.
 Our favourite was the Pitboss poutine which was made up of crispy French fries, slow smoked brisket, pulled pork, cheese curds, gravy, chipotle mayo, and finely sliced pickles on top.
 We enjoyed every single bite!

 The following morning we met up with Steve, hopped onto our rental snowmobile and followed him to the first lake we’d be fishing.
 It was quite a treat riding on the freshly groomed trails through the beautiful snow-covered trees, and yet still having the entire lake to ourselves.